DOAJ/doaj/static_content/_support/content/index.md

 Publishers can choose to support us with [contributions](/support/publisher-supporter/) or a [sponsorship](/support/sponsors/).

-For those of you wishing to make a one-off donation, please use the form to the right.
+For those of you wishing to make a one-off donation, you can do that on this page too.

 ---